 To keep fresh oregano sprigs, store in between damp paper towels in the refrigerator, or stand stems in a glass of fresh water.
 It will keep for a few weeks.

-If you want to store oregano for a longer time, then it is a very easy herb to dry.
+If you want to store oregano for longer, it is a very easy herb to dry.
 The basic process is the same for drying most fresh herbs:

 - Wash and dry oregano sprigs, remove as much of the surface moisture as you can with paper towels (a salad spinner works too!).

-- Then dry oregano by hanging herb bunches in a warm dry place, or in a single layer between two sets of parchment.
+- Then dry oregano by hanging herb bunches in a warm, dry place, or in a single layer between two sets of parchment until dried.

 - You can also use a food dehydrator to speed up the drying process.

 - Store dried oregano in an air-tight container in a cool dry place.